 No assets are accumulated in a trust that meets the criteria in GASB Statement No. 75, paragraph 4, to pay other postemployment benefits (OPEB).

-The Town currently contributes enough money to the plan to satisfy current obligations on a pay-
+The Town currently contributes enough money to the plan to satisfy current obligations on a pay-as-you-go basis.

 Changes of assumptions.